bart-lysander/form-builder-mailer/README.md

 * You can enable/disable the mailer using the module settings page.
 * You can enable/disable logging to the default log handler using the module settings page. (default: %site.path_www%/app/logs/logs.log)
 * You can enable/disable adding an extra form data field using the module settings page.
 You can see this field in the Formbuilder data details or export.
-It shows the email address uses to send a notification and a short status.
+It shows the email address used to send a notification and a short status.

 ## Improvements